-The requester NF uses the discovery result to select one specific NF instance or a NF service instance that is able to provide a particular NF Service (e.g., an instance of the PCF that can provide Policy Authorization).
-The requester NF may use the information from a previously stored discovery result for subsequent NF service selections (i.e. the requester NF does not need to trigger a new NF discovery procedure to perform the selection).
+The requester NF uses the discovery result to select NF instance and a NF service instance that is able to provide a wanted NF Service (e.g., an instance of the PCF that can provide Policy Authorization).
+The requester NF may use the information from a previously stored discovery result for subsequent selections (i.e. the requester NF does not need to trigger a new NF discovery procedure to perform the selection).